Yandex Cloud

 To use the service account on your behalf, you need the iam.serviceAccounts.user role.

-• Database: Select the database you will use when working with the ClickHouse® cluster.
+• Database: Select the database you will use to work with the ClickHouse® cluster.

 • Login: Username you will use to connect to ClickHouse® databases.